consid-germany/camunda-moco-connector/README.md

 </p>
 <p></p>

-The connector is based on Camunda's out of the box REST connector.
+The connector is based on Camunda's out of the box REST connector (v8.5+).
 Features will be added one by one, if you need anything reach out to me.

 NOTE: I am **not** a developer working for Moco, if you have any requests about the API you need to reach out to the developers.